LDS Conference Center: Planning and construction

-Contracting for the building was done by Jacobsen, Layton, and Okland—three Salt Lake City construction firms.
+Contracting for the building was done by Jacobsen, Layton, and Oakland—three Salt Lake City construction firms.
 The three companies submitted a joint bid in order to compete with national firms.
 The companies jointly operated under the name "Legacy Constructors" after winning the contract in late 1996.

 Demolition of existing LDS Church properties on the site began May 1997.
 Deseret Gym—a YMCA-like gymnasium—and the Mormon Handicraft store had to be razed for the project.

 Ground was broken July 24, 1997.
 This date coincided with the 150th anniversary of Mormon pioneers entering the Salt Lake Valley, an event celebrated in Utah as Pioneer Day.

 Little Cottonwood Canyon controversy

 Although the Conference Center is a modern steel truss and rebar-based design without need for masonry support, the LDS Church sought slabs of quartz monzonite, a form of granite, to clad all exterior walls.
 Specifically, the church wanted granite to match rock quarried more than a hundred years earlier to build the adjacent Salt Lake Temple.
 Therefore, the church requested a permit to quarry granite from Little Cottonwood Canyon southeast of Salt Lake City.
 The Salt Lake County Commission granted a two-year permit on condition that extraction not interfere with the ski season.
 Critics of the extraction argued that the quarry harmed the environment and burdened residents while endangering drivers through Little Cottonwood Canyon below.